Wellington Cathedral of St Paul: Services

-Choral services often involve the Cathedral Choir.
-Services normally follow the New Zealand Prayer Book, or other modern printed liturgy.

 History

 Background

 The first Church of St Paul stood behind where the Beehive stands today.
 This served as the first Anglican parish church for the early British settlers.

 As early as the 1840s preparations for a cathedral had been made and bricks were laid.
 However, the first project came to an end in 1855 after an earthquake hit Wellington, which highlighted the unsuitability of brick buildings in such an area.

 Construction of a second church, today known as "Old St Paul's", located behind the Pipitea Marae, began in 1855.
 It was the pro-cathedral church for the Anglican Diocese of Wellington from 1866 to 1964.
 Old St Paul's is still consecrated, but owned by Heritage New Zealand.

 In 1907, the diocese acquired land for a permanent cathedral, a site close to the Basin Reserve.
 In July 1917, the diocesan synod approved preliminary plans drawn up by architect Frank Peck for an elaborate Gothic structure on the site.
 It was to include a memorial military chapel in the west wing, in which the names of all New Zealanders who had fallen in the Boer War and First World War would be commemorated, and flags of the regiments displayed.
 Fund-raising for the proposed "Wellington Memorial Cathedral" began the following year, with collections even in England.
 However, in 1923, the synod decided the original ambitious plans were too costly to proceed with.